Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 [![](/wiki/shared/news/2024-01-16-bespoke-music-in-osu/takehirotei.png)](https://osu.ppy.sh/users/11793794)

 > For collabrations, let's say we have n composers, we usually split the song into n parts, where each composers focus on that particular part (unless there are composers who want's to collaborate with another composers for their part).
-We also sometimes planned the whole song out in a google sheet first before composing the real thing, for example, in [GTS Orchestra Team - Akatsuki - Tokoyami no Yoru ga Aketa Toki -](https://osu.ppy.sh/beatmapsets/1988498), in the beginning, we all decided to go for a "SEGA sound team chunithm boss song" kind of song, then we decide the order of SiLiS doing the front part, HowToPlayLN and rN do the middle part, and I do the final part.
 >
+> We also sometimes planned the whole song out in a Google Sheet first before composing the real thing.
+For example, in [GTS Orchestra Team - Akatsuki - Tokoyami no Yoru ga Aketa Toki -](https://osu.ppy.sh/beatmapsets/1988498), in the beginning, we all decided to go for a "SEGA sound team chunithm boss song" kind of song, then we decide the order of SiLiS doing the front part, HowToPlayLN and rN do the middle part, and I do the final part.
+>
 > ![](/wiki/shared/news/2024-01-16-bespoke-music-in-osu/akatsuki-parts.png)
 >
-> But of course, the [above] sheet you're seeing now is not what we have planned at the beginning, as more progress are made, we sometimes needed to change the flow a bit in order to "fit the flow", and sometimes there are also times where some composers (including myself) are busy at irl activities, so we sometimes let the other composers do their part first, then only go back to the original composer to connect the previous part and the next part together.
+> But of course, the sheet you're seeing now is not what we have planned at the beginning, as more progress are made, we sometimes needed to change the flow a bit in order to "fit the flow", and sometimes there are also times where some composers (including myself) are busy at irl activities, so we sometimes let the other composers do their part first, then only go back to the original composer to connect the previous part and the next part together.
 >
 > But of course, this is not the only method to collaborate.
 Another method that I've known is one composer in charge of composing most of the structure of the song, then another composer would do the instrumentation of it.
 So this way, both the composers signature style would be presented at the same time without much clashing.
 For example, in [Essence](https://osu.ppy.sh/beatmapsets/1943786), HowToPlayLN did most of the composition and planning on the song, as well as some instrumentations, while I do the rest of the instrumentation, mixing and mastering on the song.
 >
-> For more details, we have [wrote an article last year on how we made the song](https://4digitmwc.github.io/media-centre/opinions/behind-the-scenes-1), so please give it a read if you're interested :D
+> For more details, we have [written an article last year on how we made the song](https://4digitmwc.github.io/media-centre/opinions/behind-the-scenes-1), so please give it a read if you're interested :D

 ![](/wiki/shared/news/2024-01-16-bespoke-music-in-osu/HowToPlayLN.png)